8 Minute Read

 - Increases plaintiffs’ effectiveness by providing funding for working capital and personal expenses

-- Access to new asset class
+- Access to a growing alternative asset class

 - Outsized historical returns compared with other alternative asset classes

-Attorneys and litigation finance
+Attorney ethics and litigation finance

 Legal doctrines relating to litigation finance